SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 writing ``myNumber`` refers to the optional integer constant.

-Because this kind of code is so common, there's a shorter spelling that does the same thing:
-You can write just the name of the constant or variable that you're unwrapping.
+Because this kind of code is so common, you can use a shorter spelling to unwrap an optional value: write just the name of the constant or variable that you're unwrapping.
 The new, unwrapped constant or variable implicitly uses the same name as the optional value.